1871fotc/fotc/docs/stories/federation-walk.md

 ???+ directions "Directions"

     - Start behind Canon Garland Place in Emma Miller Avenue.
-    - Enter the portion on the path between the graves of Pethebridge and Thurlow.
+    - Enter Portion 13 on the grass path to the summit between the graves of Pethebridge and Thurlow.

     ![Federation Walk start](../assets/federation-walk-start.jpg){ width="15%" }

     - Head straight up the hill towards Governor Blackall’s monument.
-    - Sir Arthur Rutledge's headstone is half way up and just off to the left (Map Number 1.)
+    - Sir Arthur Rutledge's headstone is half way up and just off to the left.

     ![Sir Arthur Rutledge's headstone](../assets/arthur-rutledge-headstone.jpg){ width="15%" }